Welcome to the comprehensive guide on how to sell your home fast in Charlotte.

 I’m Nancy Braun and I’m proud to tell you that one of the things I practice by heart is to listen to my clients.
 This way, I’m aware of what you need as a seller.
 I’d like to personalize my service as much as I can.
 You can reach me at 704-997-3794!

-What are the best practices of pricing your home right?
+What are the best practices for pricing your home right?

 Look at every similar home that was or is listed in the same neighborhood over the past three months.
 Appraisers do not use comps older than 3 months.